jalaldiab37/MindGuard-AI/README.md

 ---

+## Author

 **Made by Jalal Diab**

 Built for mental health awareness.

+---

-Remember: You are not alone.
-Help is available.
+*Remember: You are not alone.
+Help is available.*